 Dog sitting at the minder’s home

 A great alternative for dogs that need that extra level of TLC, and easy to find thanks to the internet.
-Dog sitters are mostly passionate ‘dog people’ who currently own a dog, or who have had a dog in the past but cannot make the long-term commitment.
+Dog sitters are mostly passionate ‘dog people’.
+Some may currently own a dog.
+Others may have had a dog in the past but cannot make the long-term commitment.

-As you can meet the minder prior to committing, you’ll have the peace of mind in knowing your dog is in good hands.
-There’s plenty of services we are aware of, like Borrow My Doggy in the UK, or FindADogMinder.com.au in Australia, where you can even choose the kind of property your prefer for your pooch to hang out at, and all minders are insured and screened too.
+You can meet the minder prior to committing and have peace of mind in knowing your dog is in good hands.
+There’s plenty of services we are aware of.
+These include Borrow My Doggy in the UK, or FindADogMinder.com.au in Australia.
+We use TrustedHousesitters.
+But Rover or PawShake are options too.

 Do you have tips, thoughts or suggestions on caring for dogs while you’re on holidays?
 We’re passionate dog people so would love to hear from you… leave a note in the comments below.